LonaBam/alx-system_engineering-deveops/0x01-shell_permissions/README.md

-6-multiple_permissions - This script adds execute permission to the owner and group and read permission to other users 7-everybody - This script adds execution permission to the owner, group and other users to a file 8-James_Bond - This scripts gives the owner and group no rights and others all the permissions
+6-multiple_permissions - This script adds execute permission to the owner and group and read permission to other users 7-everybody - This script adds execution permission to the owner, group and other users to a file 8-James_Bond - This scripts gives the owner and group no rights and others all the permissions 9-John_Doe - This script sets the mode of a file to rwxr-w-wx